 Carl Beam (1943-2005)

-Carl Beam was born at West Bay on Manitoulin Island, Ontario in 1943.
+Carl Beam was born in West Bay on Manitoulin Island, Ontario on May 24, 1943.
 As a young man he found work at a sawmill in British Columbia, where he found time to paint and create his artwork.
 Carl enrolled in the University of Victoria in 1976, graduated with his Bachelor of Fine Arts, and did his post-graduate work at the University of Alberta.
 Returning to Manitoulin Island he taught at the Ojibwa Cultural Foundation.
-His travels took him to New Mexico and Arizona, the Southwest United States and he spent several years in Toronto and Peterborough in the mid 1980s.
+His travels took him to New Mexico and Arizona, the South West United States and he spent several years in Toronto and Peterborough in the mid 1980s.

 His wide-range of juxtaposed images are executed in various media formats; watercolour and pencil-crayon, acrylic and graphite on plexiglass and plywood, coloured Xerox copies and mixed media, photo-emulsion and acrylics on paper or canvas and zinc plate prints.